awjudd/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-14-1.png)\

-It appears as though weekends are the most active time for the peopel in the study.
+It appears as though weekends are the most active time for the people in the study.